xodivorce/secret_code_generator/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ### 🛠️ How to Use:

-Ready to contribute?
+Ready to use?
 Follow these steps to get started:

 1. **Clone the Repository**
    - Clone the repository to your local machine: